 The course examines themes from a bio-psychological and social perspective, thus studying different theoretical models as well as different topics within the field of sexology.
 The course covers such topics as:

-- History in the sexology field, sexual development in childhood, adolescence and adulthood until an older age.
+- Sexual development in childhood, adolescence and adulthood until an older age.

 - The anatomy and physiology of the sexual response in women and men.

 - Sexual dysfunction in men and women: aetiology and treatment options.

 - Sexual diversity.

 - Research on human sexuality.

 - Paraphilias and gender identity disorder.

 - Sexual abuse and its effects.
 What is known about sexual abusers.

 After completion of the course, students are able to:

 - Describe different theoretical models of human sexuality;